Aluminum Foil Boats: Doing Fun Science at Home during School Closures (Activity #29)

 Overall, this was a highly successful activity and had a great balance of play and science.
 If my son had joined us, I would have had him do the full calculations, but at the second-grade level this adaptation was perfect.

-If your kids enjoy building boats or exploring questions about boat design, sinking, and floating, be sure and bookmark this collection of 10 Boat and Submarine Science Projects.
+If your kids enjoy building boats or exploring questions about boat design, sinking, and floating, be sure and bookmark this collection of 13 Boat and Submarine Science Projects and Experiments.
 These ideas might inspire a future family science adventure or school science or science fair project!

 If your kids build aluminum foil boats or try any of the other floating activities, we'd love to see.
 Post a picture of what they make on social media and tag us.
 You can find us on Twitter, Facebook, and Instagram.